 MFA in Choreography, The Ohio State University; BA in Dance, University of Washington, Associate Professor, CU faculty member since 2007.
+Professor of Dance, Associate Dean for Student Success for the College of Arts & Sciences.

 Erika is a dancer who makes dances, films, theatre, stories, and shadow boxes.
 She likes to hide things in the work so that folks can choose their level of engagement—do a surface read of the work’s formalism, high production values, virtuosic dance moves; or peek up under its skirt where she hides the good stuff, just there under those triple turns and leg kicks.